putyesz/nim_tut/README.md

 >
 >[MongoPool](https://github.com/JohnAD/mongopool) -nimble install mongopool
 >
->[MongoDB](https://www.mongodb.com/download-center/community), personally, I used the community edition on localhost, I will upload a JSON file which contains the database's content, therefore it can be easily imported.
+>[MongoDB](https://www.mongodb.com/download-center/community), personally, I used the community edition on localhost, I have uploaded a JSON file in the sources directory which contains the database's content, therefore it can be easily imported.

 *Still need some exceptionhandling, but basically the program works.*